liesnikov/extensible-elaborator/paper/main.md

 Equality is not defined as a regular inductive type but is instead built-in.
 The user has access to the type and term constructor, but not the ability to pattern-match on it.
-Instead, the language provides a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` that takes an equality of two different inductive type constructors and produces an element of any type.
+Instead, the language provides a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` that takes an equality of two different constructors of an inductive type and produces an element of any type.

 On top of the above, the language includes indexed inductive datatypes and case-constructs for their elimination.
 Indexed inductive datatypes are encoded as parameterised datatypes with an equality argument constraining the index.

 As for metavariables `MetaVar`: as mentioned in the introduction, they are placeholders in the syntax tree (AST) that are produced in the process of elaboration.
 Metavariables do not appear in the surface syntax as they are not created by the user.
-In this paper we implement metavariables in the contextual style, as described by @abelHigherOrderDynamicPattern2011, therefore they have to carry around a closure of type `MetaClosure`.
+In this paper we implement metavariables in the contextual style, as described by @abelHigherOrderDynamicPattern2011, therefore they are paired with a closure of type `MetaClosure`.

 ## Syntax traversal ##

 We implement the core of the elaborator as a bidirectional syntax traversal, raising a constraint every time we need to assert something about the type.

-This includes the expected use of unification constraints, for example the case when we enter checking mode while the term should be inferred:
+This includes the expected use of unification constraints, for example the case when we enter checking mode with a term whose type can be inferred:

 ```haskell
 checkType tm ty = do